 If you have at least a few of these risk factors but don’t yet have a diagnosis of osteoporosis, it’s important to do everything you can to control them.

 Prevention Tips for Osteoporosis

 The bad news about osteoporosis is that it isn’t usually possible to replace lost bone.
-This is the reason that providers at Western Maryland Health System (WMHS) focus on retaining the bone that you do have and slowing down the loss of additional bone.
+This is the reason that providers at UPMC Western Maryland focus on retaining the bone that you do have and slowing down the loss of additional bone.
 You can take an active part in this process by doing some or all of the following:

 Consume adequate amounts of calcium: Dairy products such as milk, cheese, and yogurt are a good source of calcium, but not everyone can tolerate them.
 You can still receive calcium by consuming soy flour, tofu, tortillas, sesame seeds, dried beans, dark green leafy vegetables, canned sardines, or canned salmon.